DNA Paternity Testing

 - Can I be court ordered to take a paternity test?

-- If I sign and acknowledgement of paternity, AOP, can I still do a paternity test?
+- If I sign an acknowledgment of paternity, AOP, can I still do a paternity test?

 - Can you do a paternity test before a child is born?